lordbuffcloud/lordbuffcloud/README.md

 3. **[Python Game](https://github.com/lordbuffcloud/sawgame.git)**
    - Python Game to turn in papers for college.

+## Future Project

+- **Glxy-Data Processor** - Agents to process data autonomously
+- **Roasts SaaS App** - A simple SaaS application for generating humorous roasts when users input pictures of their friends.
+- ** Remake SAAS to sell GLXY** - <--- that
+- ** Looping Agent Framework** - An app designed for task management and notifications.
+- **Universal RAG** - An app where users upload documents into a 'box' and use a 'RAG box' to instruct AI agents.

 Feel free to check out these projects and provide any feedback or contributions!
 ## 🌐 Socials: